TheOddler/becode-my-first-javascript/README.md

 3. Use `alert` to make the page say "Hello World"

 Hint: there is an example index file in this repo
+Hint 2: you can use the "Use this template" button at the top of this repo to create your own copy of this repo as a starting point

 ## Commit